mengmeiye/mengmeiye.github.io/_pages/activities.md

 <h4><b>Panel</b></h4>
-- Chair/Moderator, "Building a Career at IBM: Panel of Under 6 Years at IBM", IBM, March & June 2022.
+- Chair/Moderator, "Building a Career at IBM: Panel of Under 6 Years at IBM", IBM, March, June, and October 2022.
 - Panelist, "How do we evaluate the impact of hardware security research?"
 Top Picks in Hardware and Embedded Security Workshop co-located with International Conference on Computer Aided Design (ICCAD), November 2019.
 - Chair/Moderator, "Student Panel in the Graduate Information Days", Department of Computer Science and Engineering in the University of Nebraska – Lincoln, November 2017 & March 2018.